-On the other hand, most politicians, if they did hear a political sermon, would perhaps grant a pious smile, but would probably decline to apply God’s word in the civil realm.
+On the other hand, most politicians, if they did hear a political sermon, they would perhaps grant a pious smile, but would probably decline to apply God’s word in the civil realm.
 Plus, who among them really possesses the spiritual sense to fear God?
-How many actually believe they are going to stand before God to give an account for failing in their duties as public servants?
-Thus, many are going to have the shock of their lives come Judgment Day as they chose pragmatism (what works) as opposed to God’s principles (what is right) in the sphere of civil government.
+How many actually believe they are going to stand before God to give an account for fulfilling their duties as public servants?
+Many are going to have the shock of their lives come Judgment Day as they chose pragmatism (what works) as opposed to God’s principles (what is right) in the sphere of civil government.

 Since the November elections are around the corner, I thought it proper to recapture the spirit and rich godly heritage of our founding preachers and write a political sermon for today.
 If rarity determines value, then perhaps it will be appreciated by those who receive it.
 I will be careful not to hold my breath just in case I‘m wrong in this assessment.

 The Apostle John, though surrounded by tyrants in both the civil and religious spheres, still declared that Jesus Christ is the Prince of the kings of the earth.
-In other words, He is the King of kings and Lord of lords (Revelation 17:14).
+Later, he announced that He is the King of kings and Lord of lords (Revelation 17:14).
 Notice this passage does not exclaim that Jesus Christ is King of Pastors and Lord of Bishops.

 Most believe these are future titles that He will inherit one day when He returns.
-Not so, He reigns over all governmental leaders presently.
-This fulfills the Messianic promise of Psalm 2 which prophecies to the rulers of the earth “Be wise now therefore, O ye kings: be instructed, ye judges of the earth.
+Not so, He reigns presently (Matthew 28:18-20).
+Psalm 2 prophecies to the rulers of the earth “Be wise now therefore, O ye kings: be instructed, ye judges of the earth.
 Serve the Lord with fear, and rejoice with trembling.
 Kiss the son, lest he be angry, and ye perish from the way, when his wrath is kindled but a little.
 Blessed are all they that put their trust in him.”

-Most of God’s titles reveal that He is the Sovereign God that rules and reigns in the affairs of men.
+The political titles reveal that Christ is the Sovereign God that rules and reigns in the affairs of men.
 He sets up kingdoms and He knocks them down.
 He possesses and dispossess nations according to the counsel of His own will.
 He does not have political advisers that He consults in these matters.
 He is not beholden to any government, party, or political persuasion.
-We cannot vote Him out or through a military coup overthrow His governmental authority.
+Mankind cannot vote Him out or through a military coup overthrow His governmental authority.
 No!
-He is the Supreme authority.
-And for His glory and mankind’s benefit, He has created and established delegated authorities.
+He is the Supreme authority and for His glory and mankind’s benefit, He has created and established delegated authorities.
 They include self, family, church, and civil government.
 All these governments owe their allegiances to Him for they derive their authority from Him (Romans 13:1).